Tuesday breakfast: egg toast with ricotta, half an avocado, berries, and matcha

 Two people who got tired of standing in the kitchen at 8pm with nothing on the counter and no idea what to make.

 Nutrinity is a small team.
-We built the app we needed.
-One that does the planning, the shopping list, the math underneath.
-Sunday morning should be the only time you think about food all week.
+We built the app we needed — one that does the planning, the shopping list, and the math underneath, so Sunday morning is the only time you think about food all week.

 Ivan Li, Co-founder · Product & algorithms